Anchorsify/Anchorsify.github.io/_projects/Genjutsu.md

 Effects: By default, this creates an illusion that only applies to one sense; examples would be an illusion of a curtain flapping in a breeze, or the sound of footsteps.
 By raising the chakra cost by 5, the illusion can apply to two senses, such as a tiger that crouches and snarls.
 Raising the chakra cost by 10 (to a total of 20) allows the illusion to be convincing to all three, such as a fire that flickers, crackles, and smells like burning wood.
 This technique's primary limitation is its scale.
 It can't do anything much larger than a large piece of furniture or more complicated than one person.
 Anyone who interacts with this illusion is allowed a Genjutsu roll to realize it's a fake, though some things can make this obviously fake, such as touching it or standing at the 'source' of the noise and realizing there's nothing there.
 You can control this illusion if you're in range; if not, you can set it to be essentially a looping recording.

 ## C-Rank
-#### --( Nemuri - Sleep )--
+#### --( Gosaru Tatari - Five Monkey Curse )--
-A genjutsu whose greatest limitation is that it requires physical contact, the user places their hand on a target and sends them immediately into a deep slumber.
-Very nice for infiltration without raising a fuss.
+This technique interferes with the victim's ability to see, hear, smell, taste, and feel pain.
+Admittedly, the last one's an undesirable addition to the mix (in most circumstances), butthe technique makes up for that with its all-around usefulness.

-- Chakra: 18
+- Chakra: 22
-- Range: Touch
+- Range: 25
-- Speed: 15
+- Speed: 12
-- Special: No handseals required
+- Seal Speed: 14

-Effects: This can't be used in combat.
-If you're able to touch the target and succeed with a genjutsu roll, they immediately fall asleep (it's a good idea to ease them to the ground, to avoid them, say, bashing their shoulder on a rock and immediately waking themselves back up).
-Unless they're woken up (see the Sleep status for details), they'll be asleep for at least four hours.
+Effects: This negates all ranks the victim has in Enhanced Hearing and Enhanced Sight, and any abilities dependant upon them (such as Blind Fighting or Genjutsu Awareness).
+Their reduced sensory perception allows them to ignore the penalties of any Minor wounds they may be suffering from, which also means that minor wounds will not break any other genjutsu applied to them (including this one) while this genjutsu persists.

 #### --( Kyousanken no Jutsu - Iron Curtain Technique )--
 The user places themself under a harmless genjutsu, which itself serves no purpose but makes it more difficult for other genjutsu to affect you normally.